jad0s/wrong-answer/README.md

 ## Notes

-- Auto-update is disabled in the Fedora COPR release.
 - The game is local only — for remote games, use a tunnel (e.g. Tailscale, localtunnel, playit.gg).
 - No player limit, but game is designed for 3+ players